 - our home completely flooded the week of Christmas and we lost everything.
 We ended up living in a motel for several months

 - my step-grandmother unfairly rejected and mistreated my mom, siblings, and me…just because my mom was a widow with children

 - I lost two grandparents, my step-grandmother, two uncles, two friends, and an aunt to cancer

-- I was raped and ended up in the hospital in ICU where I almost died (my sister saved my life)
+- A traumatic event happened and I was admitted to the hospital in ICU where I almost died (my sister saved my life)

-- I was in an abusive relationship in high school, so abusive I was pushed out of a speeding car just for wearing lipstick
+- I was in an abusive relationship in high school

 - a good friend died from suicide

 - a friend from my bible study group died from suicide